-Arts were recently thrown into the mix because so many careers need creativity, and without the arts, there isn’t any!
+With STEAM, arts were recently thrown into the STEM mix because so many careers need creativity, and without the arts, there isn’t any!
 So, you may have a math degree, but to show off your findings, you need to be able to present it in a cool and understandable way.
 Hence, the artist part.
 How about technical writing?
 That’s a STEM career, but writing is also a creative skill.
 So, you get it now, right?
 Furniture equals creative (form) plus engineering (function).
 STEM with the A is visible in so many varying careers.

 STEM Careers Include